-KLHCI includes Medical Education Coordination as part of their recruitment programs and works closely with the Rural Ontario Medical Program (ROMP) and medical schools to facilitate this program.
+KLHCI includes Medical Education Coordination as part of their recruitment programs and works closely with our CKL medical community, the Ross Memorial Hospital, the Rural Ontario Medical Program (ROMP) and medical schools to facilitate this program.

 Retention programs include: